u2a-game/desktop-app/README.md

 # U2A desktop app
-U2A desktop app on Unity engine
+U2A desktop application on Unity engine